Eggshell isolated it, an ivory wall. Egg-whites pulsed with its subtle heartbeat. The sunny yolk warmed its joints.

 The two stared motionlessly.

-The bird turned so its eye faced him head-on but the thought of teeth still tickled Dan’s brain.
+The bird turned so its eye faced him head-on, but thoughts of the teeth still tickled Dan’s brain.
 He imagined a molar embedded in his throat.
 He felt a canine burrowing behind his cheekbone.

 “Peep,” said the bird.
 It looked down and pecked the dirt.
 Dan released the breath he’d held.